-Toddlers can often get fevers when they are unwell, even when they have a cold or another minor illness.
-Several common childhood illnesses, including roseola and scarlet fever, can cause a rash to develop after the fever passes.
+Toddlers can often get fevers when they are unwell.
+Various conditions, including roseola and scarlet fever, can cause a rash to develop after the fever passes.

 A fever is not a disease but a sign that the body’s immune system is fighting an infection.
 The body raises its core temperature to fight off the invading bacteria or viruses.

 Children aged 1–3 years old, generally referred to as toddlers, often get illnesses because:

 - their immune systems have not yet fully developed

 - they have increased exposure to germs from other children, especially in day care or preschool

 - they tend to put their hands or objects in their mouths